Silence Of Intl Community Encourages India To Pursue Inhuman Policies In IIoJK: Altaf Wani - UrduPoint

 Silence Of Int'l Community Encourages India To Pursue Inhuman Policies In IIoJK: Altaf Wani

-ISLAMABAD, Feb 3 (UrduPoint / Pakistan Point News - 3rd Feb, 2023 ) :Chairman Jammu and Kashmir Liberation Front (JKLF), Altaf Hussain Wani Friday urged the international community to raise its voice against human rights violations in Indian illegally occupied Jammu and Kashmir (IIoJK).
+ISLAMABAD, Feb 5 (UrduPoint / Pakistan Point News - 5th Feb, 2023 ) :Chairman Jammu and Kashmir Liberation Front (JKLF) Altaf Hussain Wani has urged the international community to raise its voice against human rights violations in Indian illegally occupied Jammu and Kashmir (IIoJK).

-"The silence of the international community has encouraged India to pursue such policies which are now threatening the very existence of the people of IIoJK", he said during an interview with APP in connection with Kashmir Solidarity Day falling on February 5.
+"The silence of the international community has encouraged India to pursue such policies which are now threatening the very existence of the people of IIoJK", he said during an interview with APP in connection with Kashmir Solidarity Day observed today.

 "International community has a responsibility towards the people of Kashmir and they must play their role to make India accountable for the atrocities against people of IIoJK", he said.